samuelsolis/front/README.txt

 1. Upload or copy the 'front' directory and its content to your MODULES folder.

-2. Go to the ADMINISTER section of your drupal site.
+2. Go to the MODULES section of your drupal site.

-3. Click on MODULES

-4. Enable the front_page.module
+3. Enable the front_page.module

-5 Go to ADMINISTER - SITE CONGIFURATION - ADVANCED FRONT PAGE SETTINGS
+4. Go to CONGIFURATION - ADVANCED FRONT PAGE SETTINGS

-6. Paste in the TEXT/HTML/PHP contents of your front pages.
+5. Paste in the TEXT/HTML/PHP contents of your front pages.

-7. Once you are happy with your front_pages, set the DEFAULT FRONT PAGE setting to be front_page.
+6. Once you are happy with your front_pages, set the DEFAULT FRONT PAGE setting to be front_page.

-8. Go to ADMINISTER - USER MANAGEMENT - PERMISSIONS and enable ACCESS FRONT PAGE for anonymous/authenticated users.
+7. Go to PEOPLE - PERMISSIONS and enable ACCESS FRONT PAGE for anonymous/authenticated users.

 ############################################
 IMPORTANT NOTE FOR THOSE USING PATH.MODULE (URL ALIAS):